Follow us on Twitter:

-By way of corroborating Gillum's account, as I wrote last January, Deputy AG Eshbach told her fellow employees in the AG's office that, "Tom didn't want to do it."
+By way of corroborating Gillum's account, as I wrote in January 2012, Deputy AG Eshbach told her fellow employees in the AG's office that, "Tom didn't want to do it."

 Corbett was the obstacle here, everyone agrees.
 Not the cops.
 Not Eshbach.
 Not the grand jury.
 Not the evidence.
 Not the law.

 Tom Corbett was obstructing the course of justice, and ignoring the safety and well-being of kids, to help win his governor's election.